open-mmlab/mmdetection3d/configs/pointpillars/README.md

 ## Introduction

-We implement PointPillars and provide the results and checkpoints on KITTI and nuScenes datasets.
+We implement PointPillars and provide the results and checkpoints on KITTI, nuScenes, Lyft and Waymo datasets.

 ```
 @inproceedings{lang2019pointpillars,